composer/composer/doc/articles/handling-private-packages-with-satis.md

 > **Tip:** See [ssh2 context options] for more information.

-Example using HTTP over SSL using a client certificate:
+Example using SSL/TLS (HTTPS) using a client certificate:

 ```json
 {